Relativistic hydrodynamics with phase transition: Second-order phase transition

 \subsection{Spin-1 sector}

-In the Fig. \ref{fig: SO-Real-Momenta-EoS-Im-Re-Omega-spin1} we show the real and imaginary parts of the lowest three modes for real $q^2=(0, 3)$ in the second-order EoS with $B_4=-0.0098$.
-Mixing of the modes between high temperature and low temperature is seen.
-However, there are some similarities and differences between Figs. \ref{fig: SO-Real-Momenta-EoS-Im-Re-Omega-spin1} and \ref{fig: SO-Real-Momenta-EoS-Im-Re-Omega}.
-In Fig. \ref{fig: SO-Real-Momenta-EoS-Im-Re-Omega} only the gravity non-hydro modes play the role and the lowest non-hydro mode remains the same either at low temperature or high temperature in the real and imaginary parts of the modes.
-But in Fig. \ref{fig: SO-Real-Momenta-EoS-Im-Re-Omega-spin1} the hydro modes come into play so that at $q^2 = 0$ the lowest mode doesn't change and the second (third) mode goes to infinity in real (imaginary) parts.
-At $q^2 \neq 0$ the latter keeps going in addition to the hydro mode (the third mode in imaginary parts at high temperatures) which collides with others in between and becomes the second mode at low temperatures.
+In Fig. \ref{fig: SO-Real-Momenta-EoS-Im-Re-Omega-spin1}, we show the real and imaginary parts of the lowest three modes for real $q^2=(0, 3)$ in the second-order EoS.
+We observe the mixing of the modes between high temperature and low temperature.
+However, there are some differences between Figs. \ref{fig: SO-Real-Momenta-EoS-Im-Re-Omega-spin1} and \ref{fig: SO-Real-Momenta-EoS-Im-Re-Omega}.
+In Fig. \ref{fig: SO-Real-Momenta-EoS-Im-Re-Omega}, only the gravity non-hydro modes play the role, and the lowest non-hydro mode remains the same at low and temperatures.
+But in Fig. \ref{fig: SO-Real-Momenta-EoS-Im-Re-Omega-spin1}, the hydro modes come into play so that at $q^2 = 0$, the lowest mode doesn't change, and the second (third) mode goes to infinity in real (imaginary) parts.
+At $q^2 \neq 0$, the latter keeps going in addition to the hydro mode (the third mode in imaginary parts at high temperatures), which collides with others in between and becomes the second mode at low temperatures.

-To see whether the collision happens in positive $q^2$ and how it is possible to have $q^2_c \geq 0$, we plot the real and imaginary parts of the modes for $\phi_H = (5.371, 11)$ in Fig. \ref{fig: reim-shear-so}.
-It can be inferred that positive $q^2$s, except the spin-0 sector outcomes, are eligible for determining $q^2_c \geq 0$ in spin-1.

-Similar to the previous parts, to show the configurations of mode collision for complex momenta choices we present in Fig. \ref{fig: collision-mode-spin1-SO} the mode trajectories before and after the collision for $\phi_H=10$ and $\phi_H=12$.
-Before the collision path of the hydro and non-hydro modes are separate but after that, they share their path and accordingly by going on the path after the collision we go up to the next Riemann surface \cite{Withers:2018srf}.
+In Fig.~\ref{fig: collision-mode-spin1-SO}, we present the mode trajectories before and after the collision for $\phi_H = 10$ and $\phi_H = 12$ for complex momenta choices.
+Before the collision, the path of the hydro and non-hydro modes are separate, but after that, they share their path.
+Accordingly, following the path after the collision brings us to the next Riemann surface \cite{Withers:2018srf}.

-Our main result, namely the radius of convergence in this part is shown in Fig. \ref{fig: rc-shear-so}.
-Similar to the crossover transition, spin-1 has the greatest $q^2_c$ that occurs around $\phi_H = 11$ which is shown by the gray dashed line.
+In Fig.~\ref{fig: rc-shear-so}, we show the radius of convergence in the spin-1 sector for the second-order EoS.
+Similar to the crossover transition, spin-1 has the greatest $q^2_c$ that occurs around $\phi_H = 11$.
 This is the point where the pattern of mode collision changes from hydro with the second non-hydro to hydro with the first non-hydro.
-Likewise, near the transition point, $q^2_c$ falls down which can be marked as an observation to detect a critical point.
-This conclusion is in agreement with the paradigm { \it{"breakdown of the hydrodynamic series near the transition point."} }
+Likewise, near the transition point, $q^2_c$ decreases which can be a sign of {\it{“breakdown of the hydrodynamic series near the transition point.”}}